 Year 5 – Ada Lovelace

 We believe learning is not a linear experience for children therefore our way of teaching reflects this.
 We have developed a curriculum that blends knowledge and skills together in a spiral of different subjects.
 The Long and Medium Term Plans have been designed so children will revisit key areas from different subjects throughout the year and therefore will be able to commit knowledge to their long term memory and will get the opportunity to revisit skills.
 A progression of expected knowledge and skills for the end of year in each subject has been created.
 As children move through the school, the expectation for the depth and breadth of their learning is increased.
 They engage in skills of a similar nature, but at a higher level of understanding leading to a mastery approach to learning.
 The school continues to evaluate and make changes to ensure that the curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before.

 Extra-curricular clubs also form an important part of the school’s provision, especially in sports.
 Educational visits, visitors and key whole school events make learning ‘come alive’ for children.
 The school ensures that all children are exposed to cultural experiences and timetable key events into the school calendar so children get to experience new experiences as they progress through school.
 Examples of this have been: visiting parliament, residential trips, attending a university, whole school careers week.
 The school reviews this yearly as part of their curriculum offer and plans are in place for the school to further include experiences such as theatre visits and taking part in Bradford based festivals.

-The school has reviewed and updated their Long Term Plan which can be viewed here.
-If you would like to look at the MTP’s for our new topics, then please take a look at the class pages.
+If you would like to look at the MTP’s for our new themes then please take a look at the class pages.
 We also showcase evidence of children’s learning on the class pages.

 On Wednesday’s we have signing assembly and Friday’s is celebration where our awards for the week are handed out.